-Date & Time Event & Location Details June 21-22, 2024 Captains Camp Out @ Mormon Flat Campground on Jeremy Ranch Road For upcoming season's captains and coaches.
+Date & Time Event & Location Details June 20-21, 2025 (Tentative) Captains Camp Out @ Mormon Flat Campground on Jeremy Ranch Road For upcoming season's captains and coaches.
 Invite only.
 The rest of the team will join for a run on Saturday on Jeremy Ranch Road, after which we'll eat breakfast as a team.
 More information to come as captains are chosen and the date gets closer.
-July 4, 2024 Fourth of July 5K All athletes are expected to race a July 4th 5K.
+July 4, 2025 Fourth of July 5K All athletes are expected to race a July 4th 5K.
 This is an important gauge of fitness prior to starting workouts, especially for newer runners.
 If entering a 4th of July 5K is impossible, a 5K time trial is acceptable.
 If race entry fees are a significant financial burden, please talk to a coach in advance and the team will take care of the entry cost.

-July 18, 2024, 7:00 AM - ~2:00 PM.
+July 17, 2025, 7:00 AM - ~2:00 PM.
 Pineview Day We'll meet near Windsurfer Beach (or another location TBD), and the team will run on nearby trails, after which we'll return to the beach to play in the lake.
 The team will provide breakfast and lunch that day.
 We'll aim to wrap things up around 2:00 PM.
-July 19, 2024 @ 6:00 PM All Night Relay Fundraiser @ Northridge High School All runners in town should participate.
-We will start the relays at 6:00 PM and finish at 6:00 AM.
-Athletes will take turns running 400 meter laps with a baton.
-Athletes will secure pledges per mile.
-Money raised will go to the team general account.
-We have a donor who has agreed to match the amount raised up to a total of \$5,000!
-Athletes should bring their own food, games, and sleeping gear.
-The team will provide water/Gatorade.
-Event will be coach and parent chaperoned.
-July 29, 2024 @ 7:00 AM @ Nicholl's Hollow Coach Catch The athletes love this activity every year.
+July 18, 2025 @ 7:00 PM Summer Workout Under the Lights We will meet at Northridge High School and run a workout under the lights.
+The team will provide dinner, water, and snacks.
+July 31, 2025 @ 7:00 AM @ Nicholl's Hollow Coach Catch The athletes love this activity every year.
 We'll meet at Nicholl's Hollow and will have alumni coaches there to play a game of hide & seek/tag.
 After we've finished, we'll raffle off some prizes.